Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 # Total runtime: 31.499s
 ```

-**What Happens:** Taipy is intelligent enough to skip Task 1 because the payment threshold only affects Task 2.
-In this case, we are seeing more than 50% reduction in execution time by running your pipeline with Taipy.
+**What Happens:** Taipy is intelligent enough to skip Task 1 because the payment threshold only
+affects Task 2.
+In this case, we see more than a 50% reduction in execution time by running
+your pipeline with Taipy.

 #### Changing Metric for Segment Analysis